top of page

 The Heart of Precision: Inside Rifle Actions and Why Fit Matters | Redleg Gunsmithing Minnesota Part 2

 Comparing Precision in Factory and Custom Rifle Actions: Pros, Cons, and Redleg Refinements Borden Accuracy: The Pursuit of Perfect Symmetry Overview: Jim Borden’s actions are synonymous with true precision.
 Benchrest shooters rely on them because every line, lug, and bore is cut to near-molecular consistency.
 The Ridgeline and Alpine are among the most concentric custom actions ever made.
 Pros: EDM-cut raceways and lug seats ensure perfect bolt travel.
-Ultra-tight tolera
+Ultra-tight tolerances

 Brandon Lolkus